-Appendix Figure 12.2 Prevalence of Adenomas by Age From Autospy Studies and as Predicted by CRC-SPIN, by Risk Scenario
+Appendix Figure 14.2 Prevalence of Adenomas by Age From Autopsy Studies and as Estimated by CRC-SPIN, by Risk Scenario

-Appendix Figure 12.3 Prevalence of Adenomas by Age From Autospy Studies and as Predicted by MISCAN, by Risk Scenario
+Appendix Figure 14.3 Prevalence of Adenomas by Age From Autopsy Studies and as Estimated by MISCAN, by Risk Scenario

-Appendix Figure 12.4 Prevalence of Adenomas by Age From Autospy Studies and as Predicted by Models Calibrated to an IRR of 1, by Model
+Appendix Figure 14.4 Prevalence of Adenomas by Age From Autopsy Studies and as Estimated by Models Calibrated to an IRR of 1, by Model

-We also compare prevalence across models for a given risk scenario.
-For the original models (IRR of 1), the comparison is in Figure 2 but is repeated here for convenience (Appendix Figure 12.4); comparisons across models for IRR of 1.19 and 1.52 are in Appendix Figures 12.5 and 12.6 below.
+We also compare estimated prevalence across models for a given risk scenario.
+For the original models (IRR of 1), the comparison is in Figure 2 but is repeated here for convenience (Appendix Figure 14.4); comparisons across models for IRR of 1.19 and 1.52 are in Appendix Figures 14.5 and 14.6 below.

-Appendix Figure 12.5 Prevalence of Adenomas by Age From Autospy Studies and as Predicted by Models Calibrated to an IRR of 1.19, by Model
+Appendix Figure 14.5 Prevalence of Adenomas by Age From Autopsy Studies and as Estimated by Models Calibrated to an IRR of 1.19, by Model

-Appendix Figure 12.6 Prevalence of Adenomas by Age From Autospy Studies and as Predicted by Models Calibrated to an IRR of 1.52, by Model
+Appendix Figure 14.6 Prevalence of Adenomas by Age From Autopsy Studies and as Estimated by Models Calibrated to an IRR of 1.52, by Model

-Appendix Figure 12.7 Cumulative Number of Colorectal Cancer Cases and of Colorectal Cancer Deaths per 1000 Persons From Age 40 to Age 95 in the Absence of Screening, by Model Assuming IRR = 1
+Appendix Figure 14.7 Estimated Cumulative Number of Colorectal Cancer Cases and of Colorectal Cancer Deaths per 1,000 Persons From Age 40 to Age 95 in the Absence of Screening, by Model Assuming IRR = 1

-Finally, we also show how the cumulative probability of being diagnosed with colorectal cancer and of dying from colorectal cancer from age 40 to age 95 in the absence of screening compares across models by risk scenario.
-For the original models (IRR of 1), the comparison is in Figure 11 but is repeated here for convenience (Appendix Figure 12.7); comparisons across models for IRR of 1.19 and 1.52 are in Appendix Figures 12.8 and 12.9 below.
+Finally, we also show how the estimated cumulative probability of being diagnosed with colorectal cancer and of dying from colorectal cancer from age 40 to age 95 in the absence of screening compares across models by risk scenario.
+For the original models (IRR of 1), the comparison is in Figure 11 but is repeated here for convenience (Appendix Figure 14.7); comparisons across models for IRR of 1.19 and 1.52 are in Appendix Figures 14.8 and 14.9 below.

-Appendix Figure 12.8 Cumulative Number of Colorectal Cancer Cases and of Colorectal Cancer Deaths per 1000 Persons From Age 40 to Age 95 in the Absence of Screening, by Model Assuming IRR = 1.19
+Appendix Figure 14.8 Estimated Cumulative Number of Colorectal Cancer Cases and of Colorectal Cancer Deaths per 1,000 Persons From Age 40 to Age 95 in the Absence of Screening, by Model Assuming IRR = 1.19

-Appendix Figure 12.9 Cumulative Number of Colorectal Cancer Cases and of Colorectal Cancer Deaths per 1000 Persons From Age 40 to Age 95 in the Absence of Screening, by Model Assuming IRR = 1.52
+Appendix Figure 14.9 Estimated Cumulative Number of Colorectal Cancer Cases and of Colorectal Cancer Deaths per 1,000 Persons From Age 40 to Age 95 in the Absence of Screening, by Model Assuming IRR = 1.52

-Appendix Table 12.1a.
-Efficient and Near-Efficient Colonoscopy Screening Strategies With Life-Years Gained as the Measure of the Benefit of Screening, by IRR for SimCRC
+Appendix Table 14.1a.
+Efficient Colonoscopy Screening Strategies With Estimated Life-Years Gained as the Measure of the Benefit of Screening, by IRR for SimCRC